Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Introduction

 Shannon's separation theorem states that when the length of the codeword is infinite, it is optimal to design communication systems with a source encoder and a channel encoder that are separate from each other \cite{cover1999elements}.
 In accordance with the theorem, researchers have been optimizing communication systems in the manner of separate source channel coding (SSCC) for many years, leading to rapid advancement from the first to the fifth generations of mobile communication systems.

 In the practical scenario with limited code length, Shannon's separation theorem is no longer applicable, and joint source and channel coding (JSCC) has been demonstrated to outperform SSCC \cite{2}.
 Designing JSCC optimally is not an easy task.
 By utilizing deep learning (DL), it is possible to gain knowledge of JSCC design from data.
-For example, in \cite{djscc-t} and \cite{djscc-p, burth2020joint, djscc-f, ntscc}, DL-based JSCC is applied for text transmission and image transmission, respectively.
-DJSCC overcomes the cliff-effect in communication systems.
-When the channel quality is not as good as anticipated, the traditional communication performance deteriorates drastically, while DJSCC degrades gracefully.
-This has sparked a lot of enthusiasm and further research for a more thorough investigation, including DJSCC with channel feedback\cite{djscc-f}, DJSCC with attention modules (ADJSCC)\cite{adjscc}, DJSCC with learnable quantization layers\cite{djscc-q}, and so on.
+For example, in \cite{djscc-p, burth2020joint, djscc-f, ntscc, protection}, DL-based JSCC is applied for image transmission.
+Previous work has shown When the channel quality is not as good as anticipated, the traditional communication performance deteriorates drastically, while DJSCC degrades gracefully\cite{djscc-semcom}.
+This has sparked a lot of enthusiasm and further research, including DJSCC with channel feedback\cite{djscc-f}, DJSCC with attention modules (ADJSCC)\cite{adjscc}, DJSCC with learnable quantization layers\cite{djscc-q}, and so on.
 Particularlly, ADJSCC allows the neural network to adapt to changes in the channel.
 It inputs the channel quality into the attention modules, which modify the weights of the output features.
 Studies have demonstrated that ADJSCC can attain close to ideal performance in varying signal-to-noise ratios (SNRs) \cite{adjscc}.
-Various DJSCC network designs have been proposed in the literature based on the attention mechanism \cite{djscc-q,djsccofdm,deepwive}.
+Various DJSCC network designs have been proposed in the literature based on the attention mechanism \cite{djscc-q,djsccofdm}.
+Furthermore, DL has also attracted broad attentions to deal with in CSI feedback \cite{csifb,mcsifb,plug-and-play}, massive access \cite{ma1,ma2}, channel coding \cite{cc}.

 Most of the existing work on DJSCC considers the single-input single-output (SISO) channel.
 For open-loop multi-input multi-output (MIMO) systems, a DJSCC design with space-time coding is proposed in \cite{stjscc}.
 For close-loop MIMO systems, a Vision Transformer-based DJSCC design is proposed in \cite{Vit}, which utilizes multi-head self-attention mechanism to adapt to different MIMO sub-channels.
 However, Vision Transformer-based designs are challenging to implement in resource-limited devices due to their high computational and memory requirements \cite{spvit}.
 In addition, Vision Transformer-based methods would cause high latency\cite{Li_2023_ICCV}, and thus more efficient JSCC designs for MIMO are desired for low-latency applications, such as autonomous driving and telemedicine.